eBay/TasCreed/docs/Overview.md

 ![role](pic/role.png)

-In tumbler application, there are two instance roles: `job server` and `task worker`.
+In TasCreed application, there are two instance roles: `job server` and `task worker`.

 ### Job Server
 Job server works as a web server, to manage all the jobs and tasks.
 Job server receives the job request, to create jobs and tasks, and update job status.